finmath/finmath-lib-cuda-extensions/README.md

 ## Installation

-Of course, you should have NVidia Cuda 10.0 installed.
+You have to have NVidia Cuda 10.0 installed.
 (If you like to use a different version, you can try to switch the JCuda version in the Maven pom.xml).

 To obtain and build the finmath-lib-cuda-extensions then do
 ```